 If an organization has the IT infrastructure and personnel available to support an on-premise intranet, then clearly the most cost-effective long-term option is on-premise.
 An added benefit of on-premise is that organizational growth does not affect the ongoing maintenance price which is 20% of the original purchase price.

 But this is only viable if you have a robust IT team on hand to control and manage the project.
 While budget, resources, and users are significant factors in the decision-making process, don’t forget the convenience factor.
 IC’s secure cloud is simply more convenient and easier to implement than the on-premise option.

 The bottom line for many organizations will be a question of convenience versus control and responsibility.

 Yes, over the long term on-premise is more cost-effective from a price-only perspective.
-Looking at the budget alone should never guide your overall decision-making as on-premise might hold a few hidden costs that could lead to headaches down the line.
+Looking at the budget alone should never guide your overall decision-making, you should also be considering the following issues:

 - Server maintenance and hardware replacement costs

 - Downtime and disaster recovery

 With a secure cloud intranet, these factors are built into the pricing model and are effectively outsourced to IC as part of the cost of doing business.
 Work environments are changing, so much so that it’s believed that ten years down the line the traditional centralized office would be a thing of the past.